-Hawaiʻi’s Climate Advisory Team (CAT) was convened by Governor Josh Green, M.D., to develop community-informed policy recommendations that drive the state’s climate-related disaster policies for the 2025 legislative session.
+Hawaiʻi’s Climate Advisory Team (CAT) was convened by Governor Josh Green, M.D., to develop community-informed policy recommendations that drove the state’s climate-related disaster policies for the 2025 legislative session.

 Phase 1: Initial Fact Finding